maxx1128/Webdev-Study-Notes/FrontEnd/EmberJSNotes.md

 * Modules of functionality and templates that can be reused across the project.
 * Models - Basic models and structure for data objects.

+### Basics

+Ember was first built on **two-way data-binding,** which has the templates and controllers having two-way conversations at all times.
+However having them both talk to each other all the time risks making the app overly-complex, and having variables create unexpected results.

+The new Ember structure for all this is **data down, actions up.** This means all data flows down from the routes to the views, and actions change the data by moving back up towards the controllers/routers, making data changes, and having those changes flow back down to the views.

 ### CLI commands

 * `ember new <name>` - Create a new Ember project